twilio/mobile-sdk-sample-android/README.md

-# Twilio Authy - Android SDK Sample
+# TwilioAuth SDK - Android Sample app

 Welcome to the Twilio Authy Android SDK Sample application.
 This application demonstrates how to use the mobile SDK inside an Android app.